damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ### Horizontal lines

-A sequence of three or more dashes will produce a horizontal line, but let's use always four as standard.
+A sequence of three or more dashes will produce a horizontal line, but let's use always **4** for standard.
 Leave blank lines after and before it:

 ```html